clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Having R dump values directly into your document protects you from silly mistakes:

-* Never wonder "how did I come up with this quantity?" ever again---just look at your formula in your .Rmd file
+* Never wonder "how did I come up with this quantity?" ever again: Just look at your formula in your .Rmd file
-* Consistency, no "find/replace" mishaps: reference a variable in-line throughout your document without manually updating if the calculation changes (e.g. reporting sample sizes)
+* Consistency; no "find/replace" mishaps: reference a variable in-line throughout your document without manually updating if the calculation changes (e.g. reporting sample sizes)
 * You are more likely to make a typo in a "hard-coded" number than you are to write R code that somehow runs but gives you the wrong thing